 Traveling to the “land of lakes and volcanoes” is relatively easy, and there are many things to do in Nicaragua.
 You can opt to visit the cities, their nice beaches, and the locals over there are quite friendly.
 You can even organize your travels on your own to cross Nicaragua.
 Best of all, Nicaragua is a very easy country for traveling.

-Backpacking Nicaragua is a one of a kind experience, and there will be something different for everybody.
+Backpacking Nicaragua is a one-of-a-kind experience, and there will be something different for everybody.
 Nicaragua is the most popular backpacking destination in Central America.
 We will tell you step by step in our Nicaragua travel guide.
-Read here Nicaragua sim card for tourist, best breakfast in Nicaraguaand Nicaragua travel tips.

 In fact, Nicaragua was my favorite country to visit in Central America and South America.
 Take a moment to read this article soon and this will serve as a guide for you as you journey through one of my favorite countries not only in Central America but also around the world!
 Things to do in Nicaragua, places to visit in Nicaragua, where to stay in Nicaragua, the best time to visit Nicaragua and How much daily budget you need for backpacking Nicaragua.